Mayors for Peace

 The current mayor of Hiroshima, Kazumi Matsui, is the President of the organization as of his April 2011 inauguration.

 Mayors for Peace was started in Japan, and since then Mayors throughout the World have signed on.
 When Mayors sign on, it means they support the commencement of negotiations towards the elimination of nuclear weapons by the year 2020.

-In September 2015, Mayors for Peace counted around 6,800 member cities in 161 countries and territories around the world.
+In August 2023, Mayors for Peace counted over 8,200 member cities in 166 countries and territories around the world.

 The Mayors for Peace 2020 Vision Campaign

 The 2020 Vision Campaign is the main vehicle for advancing the agenda of Mayors for Peace, a nuclear-weapon-free world by the year 2020.
 It was initiated on a provisional basis by the Executive Cities of Mayors for Peace at their meeting in Manchester, UK, in October 2003.
 It was launched under the name 'Emergency Campaign to Ban Nuclear Weapons' in November of that year at the 2nd Citizens Assembly for the Elimination of Nuclear Weapons held in Nagasaki, Japan.
 In August 2005, the World Conference endorsed continuation of the Campaign under the title of the '2020 Vision Campaign'.

 From May 2008 till May 2009, the main focus of the work of the 2020 Vision Campaign has been the signature drive for the Cities Appeal in support of the Hiroshima-Nagasaki Protocol.
 The Protocol embeds the objective of the 2020 Vision Campaign in a realistic framework.
 As a protocol to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), it seeks to challenge national governments to follow through on the commitments they made in Article VI the Treaty.

 By signing the Cities Appeal, Mayors and elected local officials around the world are given the chance to get behind the Hiroshima-Nagasaki Protocol ahead of the formal and final presentation of the results of the international signature drive at the 2010 NPT Review Conference at the United Nations Headquarters in New York.